-This guide covers every method for both iPhone and Android—browser tricks, dedicated apps, and online tools.
+This guide covers every method for both iPhone and Android: browser tools, dedicated apps, Safari save behavior, and when to use Clypse instead of a plain downloader.

 Your Own Clips